 - Intellectual Property – which as an intangible asset can be owned by more than one person

 Our lawyers also regularly assist charities in responding to show cause notices of various arms of government / regulators.
 Let us help you put your best foot forward

 Property deals can become unwieldy – especially when multiple interests and entities get involved.
 We’ll do the heavy lifting, dotting the ‘i’s’ and crossing the ‘t’s’, while you’re getting on with the business of your charity or not for profit.
 We’ll keep you informed throughout the process, so you’re always up-to-date.

-We can help with conveyancing and property transfers, property holding structures, asset protection and contracting, lending, leases, licensing, transfer of business, intellectual property, personal property and other commercial property-related law advice.
+We can help with conveyancing for commercial and not for profit entities.
+Our experience includes property transfers, property holding structures, asset protection and contracting, lending, leases, licensing, transfer of business, intellectual property, personal property and other commercial property-related law advice.